-Experts discuss new configurable wireless technologies for single unit electrophysiology recording in small and large animals, with a focus on applications, methodology, data outcomes, and the impact these devices will have in research involving untethered, naturally behaving subjects.
+Experts discuss new wireless technology for single unit electrophysiology recording in small and large animals, with a focus on methodology, data outcomes and the impact these devices will have in research involving naturally behaving subjects.

-Following, Dr. John Wolf will present case studies and share data from his research focused on long term chronic affects of Traumatic Brain Injury (TBI), including the development of post-traumatic epilepsy (PTE).
-In order to develop a wireless system for chronically implantable electrodes in a large animal PTE model, Dr. Wolf worked with Neuralynx to develop an enclosure that can be mounted on the animal in its home cage (or behavioral space), and that can record from 64 channels over a period of 24 hours.
-Dr. Wolf will also present preliminary data from similar studies where he is employing Cube2 for multichannel recordings in rodents.
+Following, Dr. John A. Wolf from the University of Pennsylvania provides two case studies highlighting his work focused on long term chronic affects of traumatic brain injury, including the development of post traumatic epilepsy.
+Specifically, Dr. Wolf discusses application of a custom enclosure that can be mounted on the animal in its home cage (or behavioral space), and can record from 64 channels over 24 hours.

 In the third section of this webinar, Dr Kari Hoffman from Vanderbilt University presents a case study where she describes the use of the Cube wireless systems for wireless multi-site recordings in freely-behaving macaques.
 She discusses experimental design, common challenges, and shares preliminary data demonstrating the capabilities of Freelynx and future possibilities for studies involving non-human primates.

 To download a PDF copy of the presentation, click on the “LinkedIn SlideShare” icon located in the bottom-right corner of the slide-viewer.
 From the SlideShare landing page click the “Download” button to retrieve the file.